|Other Names||Rohann's Revenge|

 The Story of Rohan and Valeitia

 Long ago... before the sun was split and the world went to war, there lived a human mage named Rohann in the distant city of Tal-Athon which lay in the Arilon Provinces, far to the west.
 As is always the case with mages, the lure of power soon pulled him into greater and greater adventures and he took to adventuring with a band of warriors who had proven themselves.
-Adventure soon found them and they became involved in a struggle between Tal-Athons government and an evil cult which drew its power from Beyond and the denizens therein.
-Fate soon spun a complex web of lies and deceit which lead the group of adventurers on a quest of heroic proportions
+Adventure soon found them and they became involved in a struggle against an evil cult which drew its power from Beyond and the denizens therein.

 Toward the end of the quest, Rohann and several others were led to the city of Myredor in the Pruelon Brotherhood.
 While in Myredor, Rohann met Valeitia, the daughter of an Pruelon duke, and the two quickly came to love one another.
 While adventuring through the area, Rohann would visit her often and the two frequently took long walks through the city gardens.

-The quest which the group had undertaken was to locate the fabled crystal known as the Sapphire Flame before it fell into the hands of evil and deliver it back to the City Of Tal-Athon.
+The final part of the quest which the group had undertaken was to locate the fabled crystal known as the Sapphire Flame before it fell into the hands of evil and deliver it back to the city of Myredor.
 The quest went well and would soon be completed.
 Rohann promised Valeitia that he would return as soon as the quest was complete.

 Fate had other plans.